Middle States Commission on Higher Education (MSCHE)

 The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 The intent of SARA is to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.

 Pennsylvania joined SARA in January 2017.
-Eastern University is a SARA-participating institution, enabling the university to operate in all other SARA states without having to obtain approval from each state individually.
+Eastern University has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
 This agreement includes on-ground activities such as internships, clinical or field work experiences that occur in other SARA states for students enrolled in the university’s distance education or campus-based academic programs.
 Please note, however, that some states participating in NC-SARA have restrictions related to programs with clinical components.
 Please contact your enrollment counselor for more information about potential restrictions.

 Pennsylvania Department of Education

 All Education Programs that lead to Certification are approved by the Pennsylvania Department of Education.
 Qualified students who meet all the requirements outlined by the Pennsylvania Department of Education will receive Certification from PDE.

 National Association of State Directors of Teacher Education and Certification

 Pennsylvania is a member of the National Association of State Directors of Teacher Education and Certification (NASDTEC).
 This interstate agreement offers reciprocity between the member states for educator mobility between the state borders of those educators holding certifications approved by their reciprocal state.
 Learn more about the NASDTEC Interstate Agreement.